pfourdrinoy/GenAi-AI_Act/README.md

 ## Main criteria to be satisfied by our LLM assistant

-Since it is about regulation, we want to focus on the quality of the answer.
-The length of the answer is an important metric, knowing that we want exhaustive and detailed answers.
-Of course the reliability of the answer is a major part of a successful model.
-Also, we need to be sure that the user understood, so the user's feedback is an essential metric to ensure a good improvement.
+Since the assistant centers on regulatory compliance, several aspects are critical.
+Each response must be both accurate and comprehensive, reflecting the detailed and exhaustive nature required by regulatory guidance.
+This ensures that the assistant provides not just relevant but also legally sound advice.
+For regulatory topics, the length of the response is essential.
+Responses should be detailed enough to cover all necessary points while remaining digestible, balancing  User feedback should be collected to measure whether responses are clear and actionable.
+This metric helps ensure the model evolves based on user comprehension and satisfaction, improving the guidance provided.

-The model should not help to bypass the EU AI Act.
+The model should be strictly designed to support compliance efforts, not to provide information that could circumvent or undermine the EU AI Act’s provisions.

 ## Important metrics